Xeeynamo/sotn-decomp/README.md

 # Castlevania: Symphony of the Night Decompilation

-A work-in-progress decompilation of Castlevania Symphony of the Night for Sony PlayStation 1 and Sega Saturn.
+Castlevania: Symphony of the Night Decompilation is a work-in-progress decompilation of Castlevania Symphony of the Night for Sony PlayStation 1 and Sega Saturn.
 It aims to recreate the source code from the existing binaries using static and/or dynamic analysis.
 The code compiles byte-for-byte to the same binaries of the game, effectively being a matching decompilation.

 It currently supports the following versions of the game: